Alternatives to Progesterone Supplements for Managing PCOS

 The preferred option for rectifying this is to increase the body’s own, endogenously produced, progesterone.
 Identifying the cause of the PCOS and making the relevant lifestyle and dietary changes can be sufficient to restore fertility, without needing to take additional steps.
 However, sometimes additional supplements can provide an extra boost.

 The main thing is to carefully consider what you are putting into your body.
 Many doctors will prescribe medication that will either be ineffective, or only provide short-term relief.
-The combined oral contraceptive pill is one example; due to the fact that some versions of the pill increase insulin resistance, treatment with this is likely to exacerbate the symptoms experienced by women with insulin resistant PCOS, which is thought to be up to 70% of those with the condition.
+The combined oral contraceptive pill is one example; due to the fact that some versions of the pill increase insulin resistance, treatment with this is likely to exacerbate the symptoms experienced by women with insulin resistant PCOS, which is thought to be present in up to 70% of those with the condition.
 For those who do find that the pill relieves some of their symptoms, usually as a result of its anti-androgenic properties, the effects will only last for as long as the pill is taken for.
-Another concerning fact is that some women experience post-pill PCOS when they stop taking it and it can take months, or even years, for their menstrual cycles to become regular again.
+Another concerning fact is that some women experience PCOS-like symptoms when they stop taking the pill and it can take months, or even years, for their menstrual cycles to become regular again.

-Bioidentical progesterone supplementation is one option for improving the symptoms of PCOS; however, there are other options, which might also be worth considering:
+Bioidentical progesterone supplementation is one option for improving the symptoms of PCOS; however, there are other options, which may also be worth considering:

 - Inositol.
-Regulates insulin levels and improves the metabolic symptoms of PCOS, including inflammation and hypertension.
+Regulates insulin levels and improves the metabolic symptoms of PCOS.
 Ovarian function improves following treatment with inositol and testosterone levels reduce.

 - Omega-3.
-Improves insulin resistance and reduces cardio metabolic risk.
+Improves insulin resistance and reduces cardiovascular risk factors.

 - N-Acetyl-Cysteine (NAC).
 An antioxidant with similar pharmacological activity to the anti-diabetic drug metformin.
 Improves live birth rates and ovulation compared to a placebo.